 –Parker J. Palmer, founder and Senior Partner of the Center for Courage & Renewal

-It is in this weaving activity – where you as my student are empowered to learn and use what you learn; not only the 'how,' but also the 'why,' combined with the desire and willingness to act on that knowledge – it is here that I find the most joy.
+It is in this weaving activity–where you as my student are empowered to learn and use what you learn; not only the "how," but also the "why," combined with the desire and willingness to act on that knowledge–it is here that I find the most joy.

 As a seasoned professional in the fields of graphic design, training, and business management, I've taught classes ranging from coaching, negotiating, and time management, to the core of both of the well-known Adobe Creative and Microsoft Office suites.

-I was a top-scoring trainer (both in-house and on-sight classes) for these applications: Adobe InDesign, Photoshop, Illustrator and Dreamweaver, as well as Microsoft Word, Excel, PowerPoint, and Outlook.
+I was a top-scoring trainer (both in-house and on-site classes) for these applications: Adobe InDesign, Photoshop, Illustrator and Dreamweaver, as well as Microsoft Word, Excel, PowerPoint, and Outlook.
 And I have years of real-world experience consulting, doing design and marketing projects for clients as an entrepreneur, as well as part of a team.

-I'm driven by both the passion for learning and the shear joy of helping my students bridge their knowledge and skills to attain goals.
-Interestingly, my exposure to so many students and business settings over the years has given me great insight in to the various scenarios learners bring to a session.
+I'm driven by both the passion for learning and the sheer joy of helping my students bridge their knowledge and skills to attain goals.
+Interestingly, my exposure to so many students and business settings over the years has given me great insight into the various scenarios learners bring to a session.
 Whether it is overcoming personal obstacles with the software, maybe using Photoshop or Excel for the first time, or learning a best method to get particular tasks done effectively so that your workload seems significantly reduced, in either case, I respectfully meet you where you are at.